top of page

 A strong brand:

-• builds emotional connection with employees and audiences
+• Builds emotional connections with employees and audiences.

-• strengthens credibility by aligning words to actions.
+• Strengthens credibility by aligning words with actions.

-A strong employer brand is built by your people, when they choose to show up every day and enliven your values.
-And when purpose, behaviour and expression align, your brand becomes more than a message, it becomes a movement your people choose to be part of.
+A strong employer brand is built by your people when they choose to show up every day and enliven your values.
+When purpose, behaviour, and expression align, your brand becomes more than a message; it becomes a movement your people choose to be part of.

 At Ora Advisory, we can help organisations bring strategy and storytelling together to create meaningful brands that people connect with.
 Reach out to me at hello@oraadvisory.com – we can grab a cuppa and talk more about this topic or building your organisation’s employer brand.